shaktigurung/Market/README.md

  - Our project challenged us to create a two-sided marketplace.
 This marketplace serves a platform to sell products to users.

 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
  - We are building this Application to provide a simple platform to buy and sell goods without any complication.
 Some of the competitors in the market have a very complicated system which makes it difficult to perform any kind of transaction.
+Other platforms also require signing up to a third-party payment system (i.e eBay and PayPal) whilst this allows the user to make purchases with a simple registration.

 3. Describe the project will you be conducting and how. your App will address the needs.
  - We are building “ Market App”.
 This App will provide a simpler way to have two-sided marketing between our buyer and seller.
 In this platform, anyone can be a buyer or a seller.
 They will be provided with a process to execute their business transaction without any hassle.